eye-division/kindle-co-ed/_posts/2019-02-15-article--supporting-the-supporters-of-vulnerable-children--a-view-through-the-kaleidoscope.md

 In a reflective piece, I seek to explore some of the systems-level inequities built in to the national resources, agency infrastructures and working practices around adults who support Vulnerable Children and those with SEND and ask: where do parent-carers fit in ?

+For anyone who enjoys a bit of a **gander through systems-change thinking**, read on.
+If not, I'd go make a cup of tea.....

 When new statutory guidance emphasising the importance of Mental Health provision in supporting Looked After Children, was published by Government back in 2015, its arrival was marked by **an excellent event hosted by** [**NCB**](https://www.ncb.org.uk/).
 Contributors from **DfE** and **DoH** came together with nationally recognised figures in the field of Adoption, and from the 'big three' of&nbsp;**Health**, **Education** and **Social Care**.

 However there was nothing on the formal Agenda,&nbsp; and little or no discussion amongst delegates at the tables, on the support that might be needed for the adults, working directly with these vulnerable children.